katsanjib046/MCMC-Decipher/readme.md

 * *output_files*: This folder contains the output files.
 * *.gitignore*: This file contains the files that should be ignored by git.
 * *test_project.py*: This file contains the unit tests for the project.
+* *multiple_runs.py*: This file contains the code to run the algorithm multiple times.
+It is used to generate the results in the table below.

 ## How to Run the Project
 The project is written in Python 3.
 To run the project, you need to have Python 3 installed.
 You also need to install the dependencies.
 To install the dependencies, run the following command: